ansvu/ocp-add-user-admin/README.md

 ## Role Description

-This versatile Ansible role, named `ocp-create-user-admin`, is designed primarily to facilitate the addition of a new admin user to OpenShift, regardless of whether it's a Single Node OpenShift (SNO) or a Multi-Node Managed OpenShift (MMO) cluster.
-In cases where existing users are already present, the role will `automatically retrieve` their usernames and passwords from the existing secret.
-Subsequently, it merges this data with the details of the new admin user and updates the secret correspondingly.
-Additionally, if the httpd-tools RPM package is not installed, the role will handle its installation automatically.
-Furthermore, the role comprehensively automates the process of generating htpasswd entries, both for entirely new users and when combining new and existing user/password pairs.
-Moreover, the role includes the capability to identify the presence of an existing secret in the OAuth configuration, and it will proceed to extract the relevant Identity Provider information as well.
+The ocp-create-user-admin Ansible role helps you add a new admin user to OpenShift, whether it's a Single Node OpenShift (SNO) or a Multi-Node Managed OpenShift (MMO) cluster.

+If there are already existing users, the role will automatically retrieve their usernames and passwords from the existing secret.
+It will then merge this data with the details of the new admin user and update the secret.

+If the httpd-tools RPM package is not installed, the role will install it automatically.
+It will also automate the process of generating htpasswd entries, both for entirely new users and when combining new and existing user/password pairs.

+The role can also identify the presence of an existing secret in the OAuth configuration, and it will extract the relevant Identity Provider information.

-Upon execution of the OAuth tasks, the OAuth pod in the "openshift-authentication" namespace will recycle the changes by deleting the pod and recreating it with the updated configuration.
+When the OAuth tasks are executed, the OAuth pod in the "openshift-authentication" namespace will be recycled.
+This means that the pod will be deleted and then recreated with the updated configuration.

-In addition to user management, the role efficiently creates clusterrolebindings for each user listed in the users_list, effectively granting them appropriate access rights as required.
+In addition to user management, the role also creates clusterrolebindings for each user listed in the users_list.
+This gives the users the appropriate access rights.

-Furthermore, if the user defines the `k8s_auth_api_host` variable, then the role will take the initiative to check and test the newly created admin user's login accessibility against the provided Kubernetes API host.
+If the user defines the k8s_auth_api_host variable, the role will check and test the newly created admin user's login accessibility against the provided Kubernetes API host.

-With its comprehensive functionality, this Ansible role streamlines the process of adding and managing admin users in OpenShift cluster, ensuring a secure and efficient administration process.
+This Ansible role streamlines the process of adding and managing admin users in OpenShift clusters, ensuring a secure and efficient administration process.

 **Note:** If new user admin is same as current login `oc whoami`, it won't do nothing.